 Biceps tendonitis causes

-There can be multiple causes for biceps tendonitis to start.
+There can be multiple causes for biceps tendonitis.

 The most common cause is an overuse of the biceps.